frejanordsiek/hdf5storage/doc/source/storage_format.rst

        and 32 bits per character for ``np.bytes_`` and ``np.str_``
        respectively.
 ..
 [6] ``2`` if it is stored as ``np.uint16`` or ``4`` if ``np.uint32``.

+..
+[7] The value that would be put in for a scalar of the same dtype is
+       used.

 Python.Shape